ottlinger/creadur-rat-examples/RAT-240/README.md

 # RAT-204 example

-Ignore files explicitly in subfolder.
+Ignore files explicitly in subfolder and show merging of ignores with external file and definition in pom.xml.

 ## Works with